chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap.md

 ## cloud-init Lock Down

+Note that this step is not critical; however, it is good practice.
+It is offered for your consideration.

 When you create a new instance in PhoenixNAP with a public IP, the machine's firewall is initially inactive/open.
-Below is a script that will prevent anyone other than someone from you IP address from connecting to SSH.
+Below is a cloud-init script that will prevent anyone other than someone from you IP address from connecting to your machine's SSH port.

-You can copy and paste into the 'Deploy New Server' process => 'Cloud Init' section when you check the 'Add user-data to cloud-init configuration' checkbox.
-Do not forget to set the "YOUR.IP.ADDRESS.HERE" variable with you actual IP address:
+You can copy and paste the following into the 'Deploy New Server' process => 'Cloud Init' section when you check the 'Add user-data to cloud-init configuration' checkbox.

-Note: this is still a work in progress...
-I will remove this line when the below works.
+Do not forget to set the "YOUR.IP.ADDRESS.HERE" variable with you actual IP address.
+If you wish to use IPV6, simply uncomment that section and set your "YOUR.IPV6.ADDRESS.HERE" variable.

 ```yaml
 #cloud-config